Pepperstone review: Australian forex and commodities broker

 What trading platforms can I use with Pepperstone?

 Pepperstone offers access to your account through a number of different trading platforms:

 - MetaTrader 4.
-The MT4 platform is the most popular forex trading platform amongst retail traders.
+The MT4 platform is the most popular forex trading platform among retail traders.
 MT4 offers a user friendly, highly customisable platform to trade from.

 - Pepperstone cTrader.
-The Pepperstone cTrader platform gives you direct access into interbank market depth and has a suite of algorithmic trading options direct from the platform.
+The Pepperstone cTrader platform gives you direct access to interbank markets and has a suite of algorithmic trading options direct from the platform.

 - WebTrader.
 Access your MT4 account from Pepperstone's cloud-based trading platform.
 There is no need to install MT4 and if you're at work or on a shared computer, WebTrader ensures you still have access to your account with full functionality.

 - Mobile Apps.
 MT4, MT5 and cTrader all have mobile apps that allow you to log into your Pepperstone account anywhere, anytime.

 - Social trading.
 Pepperstone partners with a range of social platforming tools helping investors gain access to strategies from the world's best traders.

 Pepperstone's cTrader platform isn't as well known as the popular MetaTrader 4 and MetaTrader 5 platforms, but some of the platform's features include the following:

 The Pepperstone cTrader platform offers traders a diverse selection of asset classes to choose from, including forex, commodities, stock market indices and cryptocurrencies.
 There are over 90 different markets to trade, which is more than enough for your average trader.

 Market finder tool

 Within cTrader, there is a handy feature called the market finder tool.
 Found on the left-hand side of the screen, it's essentially a search bar where you're able to simply type the name of the market that you're looking to trade (for example EUR/USD or Gold).